hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 Some of the obvious test cases to be covered in the plan include validating one or more of the following scenarios:

-1. New valid Candidate Roster created with no subsequent one sent by app.
+1. New valid Candidate Roster created with no subsequent one sent by App.
 Verify accept.
-2. New valid Candidate Roster created with the subsequent one sent by app.
+2. New valid Candidate Roster created with the subsequent one sent by App.
 Verify accept.
-3. Invalid roster(s) sent by the app.
+3. Invalid roster(s) sent by the App.
 Verify reject.
 4. Node Failures During Roster Change: What happens if nodes fail or disconnect during a roster change?
 Verify valid node successfully reconnects.
 5. Concurrent Roster Updates: What if we make multiple roster updates concurrently?
 Verify no effect on adoption.